42juododranoel/tosod-engine/README.md

 }
 ```

-Not let's look at `object_tosotest`'s room start event.
-When this event is fired, it runs callback that was defined in test function as an argument to `on_room_start`.
-If callback raises any exceptions, tosotests stops here and will not proceed to other potential event callbacks, marking this test as failed.
+Now let's look at `object_tosotest`'s room start event.
+When this event is fired, it runs callback that were defined in test function as an argument to `on_room_start`.
+If callback raise any exceptions, tosotest stops here and will not proceed to other potential event callbacks, marking this test as failed.
 If not exceptions were raises, tosotest checks if there are any other callbacks.
 If this one was the last, tosotests runs post-execute procedures.

 ```
 var key = global.tosotest.EVENTS.ROOM_START